-- 30. The Trustee is supportive of the UN Principles for Responsible Investment (PRI) and the UK Stewardship Code and considers whether managers and signatories adhere to them.
+- 28. The Trustee is supportive of the UN Principles for Responsible Investment (PRI) and the UK Stewardship Code and considers whether managers and signatories adhere to them.
 Schroders has been a PRI signatory since 2015, was the first large global asset manager to have had its Net Zero targets verified by SBTi (the Science Based Target Initiative) and has 50+ dedicated ESG specialists.
-The Committee is considering engagement with various climate related industry initiatives, including the Occupational Pensions Stewardship Council. - 31.
+The Committee is considering engagement with various climate related industry initiatives, including the Occupational Pensions Stewardship Council. - 29.
 Since the underlying investment funds used in the Money Purchase Section are pooled products (i.e., funds that are used for investment purposes by different clients), the Trustee is not able to require the managers concerned to make changes to their investment approach to take account of ESG factors or give directions on stewardship such as how voting rights are used.
-This means the Trustee is not able to make clear to managers what the Trustee considers a significant vote in advance of those votes being taken. - 32.
+This means the Trustee is not able to make clear to managers what the Trustee considers a significant vote in advance of those votes being taken. - 30.
 The Trustee decided to adopt Climate and Governance as their stewardship priorities in the 2023 scheme year.
-Although these stewardship priorities had not been adopted in the 2022 Scheme year, the Trustee has decided to use the selected stewardship priorities to determine what it defines as a "significant vote" for the purposes of reporting voting activity for the Scheme year and to monitor the managers voting and engagement is in line with these priorities. - 33.
-It considers the most significant votes to be those that meet the following three criteria: - The vote relates to one of the Trustee's chosen stewardship priorities; - The vote is deemed significant by the underlying managers (of holdings greater than 2.5%) based on their specific knowledge of the circumstances around each vote; and - Where an underlying manager within the Money Purchase Section has a holding in a single stock which makes up at least 0.5% of one blend of the LifePlan strategy. - 34.
-The Investment Committee has reviewed voting and engagement activity undertaken by the underlying investment managers and this is set out in Appendix 18.
-Both equity managers show meaningful engagement practices. - 35.
-The performance of each manager is included in the governance report from the investment advisers as well as commentary on any issues which have arisen. - 36.
-Despite the lack of contractual relationship, working with its investment advisers, the Trustee has reviewed those funds with more than 2.5% of the Money Purchase Section's assets and asked the investment platform provider for information about their voting activity.
+The Trustee has decided to use the selected stewardship priorities to determine what it defines as a "significant vote" for the purposes of reporting voting activity for the Scheme year and to monitor the managers voting and engagement is in line with these priorities. - 31.
+It considers the most significant votes to be those that meet the following three criteria: